bakytk/Chatbots/README.md

 **Chatbots**<br>

-The goal of this project is to deploy several transformer-based chatbots from HuggingFace repos, <br/>
+The goal of this project is to deploy several transformer-based chatbots from HuggingFace repos <br/>
-serving the model API with Flask, while building client interfaces on Vue.js-Node.js stack

-The first deployed bot is based on Microsof't DialoBot and can be tested at the following link: <br/>
+The first deployed bot can be tested at the following link: <br/>
 https://nlp-api.netlify.app

+The features of this app:

+- Mongo-database to log messages
+- Vue.js as front-end framework
+- Express.js as customer-facing backend
+- Flask - API framework to serve chatbot
+- Chatbot - pre-trained Microsoft' DialoBot pulled from HuggingFace _transformers_ repo

 ```